The little difference

 "Let's talk it out"

-In the Netherlands it is also common for employees to be much more involved in in-house decision-making processes.
-This has the consequence that a lot of meetings take place "vergaderingen".
-They are trying to reach consensus or negotiate a compromise.
+It is also common in the Netherlands for employees to be much more involved in internal decision-making processes.
+As a result, a lot of meetings take place "garrange".
+In these attempts are made to reach a consensus or to negotiate a compromise.

 These meetings can sometimes take quite a long time, but everyone is also involved.
 This may be a bit strange at the beginning, since, even outside the professional field, one is asked for the opinion: Everyone is involved.